-During our visit we observed care and support provided, was shown around the home and checked records, policies and procedures.
+During our visit we observed care and support provided, were shown around the home and checked records, policies and procedures.
 These included the staff training, supervision and appraisal systems and home's maintenance and quality assurance systems.

-We looked at the personal care and support plans for three people using the service and three staff files.
+We looked at the personal care and support plans for eight people using the service and eight staff files.